Correlation Between Tax Exempt and Sparta Capital

 Pair Corralation between Tax Exempt and Sparta Capital

-Assuming the 90 days horizon Tax Exempt Bond is expected to generate 0.06 times more return on investment than Sparta Capital.
-However, Tax Exempt Bond is 18.05 times less risky than Sparta Capital.
-It trades about -0.02 of its potential returns per unit of risk.
-Sparta Capital is currently generating about -0.13 per unit of risk.
-If you would invest 1,253 in Tax Exempt Bond on December 1, 2024 and sell it today you would lose (4.00) from holding Tax Exempt Bond or give up 0.32% of portfolio value over 90 days.
+Assuming the 90 days horizon Tax Exempt Bond is expected to under-perform the Sparta Capital.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Tax Exempt Bond is 86.72 times less risky than Sparta Capital.
+The mutual fund trades about -0.05 of its potential returns per unit of risk.
+The Sparta Capital is currently generating about 0.01 of returns per unit of risk over similar time horizon.
+If you would invest 1.03 in Sparta Capital on December 28, 2024 and sell it today you would lose (0.92) from holding Sparta Capital or give up 89.32% of portfolio value over 90 days.

 Time Period | 3 Months [change] |